lwaily/Dynamic-Programming-in-Cpluplus/README.md

 7. Offer a Correctness Proof and Runtime Analysis.
 > (The steps written in this order and wording were mainly taken from Professor Miles Jones' CSE 101 lectures at UCSD.)

+---

+Most (if not all) of the programs in this repo will be based off of *Algorithms* by Dasgupta, Papadimitriou, and Vazirani.